 Improving your understanding of the NHS Pension Scheme: Information for HR teams

 Over 70 per cent of NHS staff will not be able to access full pension benefits until they are in their mid to late 60s.
-Our information pack is designed to help HR teams fully understand the NHS Pension Scheme and it’s provisions from a strategic workforce planning perspective, so that they can support and enable staff to work to a later retirement age.
-The information pack is easy to download and can be used as a reference point or as training and induction resources for HR teams.
+Our pensions pages can help HR teams fully understand the NHS Pension Scheme and it’s provisions from a strategic workforce planning perspective, so that they can support and enable staff to work to a later retirement age.

 Age awareness toolkit for employers